abk5074/abk5074.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
-I take a learner-centered approach to teaching that incorporates cutting edge pedagogical technologies to facilitate instruction.
-In addition to university courses, I also enjoy working with promising students to provide independent study research opportunities and mentorship.
+I take a learner-centered approach to teaching that incorporates cutting edge pedagogical tools to facilitate instruction.
+In addition to standard university courses, I also enjoy working with promising students to provide independent study research opportunities and mentorship.
 To date, I have been the instructor of record for online courses in Introduction to Sociology and Criminology.
 I have also been the instructor of record for in-person Independent Study courses for students interested in learning the research process.
 Course evaluations and syllabi are available upon request.

 ### Introduction to Sociology